Energy equality of the weak solutions to non-Newtonian fluids equations: Preliminaries

 The space $L^{q}(0,T;~L^{p}(\mathbb{R}^{3}))$ consists of all strongly measurable functions $u: [0,T]\to L^{p}(\mathbb{R}^{3}) $ with

-In order to give an accurate definition of the weak solution, we also need the following notation and function space. $C^{\infty}_{0} (\mathbb{R}^{3})$ is the space of smooth functions with compact support, and we have
+In order to give an accurate definition of the weak solution, we also need the following notations and function spaces. $C^{\infty}_{0} (\mathbb{R}^{3})$ is the space of smooth functions with compact support, and we have

 then we denote the completion of $C^{\infty}_{0,\sigma} (\mathbb{R}^{3})$ in $L^{2}(\mathbb{R}^{3})$ by $L^{2}_{\sigma}(\mathbb{R}^{3})$ and the completion in $W^{1,p}(\mathbb{R}^{3})$ by $W^{1,p}_{\sigma}(\mathbb{R}^{3})$.